 Steps to drain front-loading washing machine:

-- It’s critical to take certain safety precautions before you begin.
-To begin, disconnect the washing machine and place towels on the floor to catch any spilled water.
-After that, look for the fill hoses.
+It’s critical to take certain safety precautions before you begin.
+To begin, disconnect the washing machine from the mains and place towels on the floor to catch any spilled water.
 The rubber hoses that link the washing machine to the water supply are known as hoses.
-In most circumstances, there will be one hot water fill hose and one cold water fill hose.
-It’s time to go to Step 2 now that you’ve located the hoses.
+Look for these post placing the towels.
+Move to Step 2.

-- A drainpipe filter is usually found behind the panel on the bottom, front of the machine in most front-load washers.
-There may also be a separate drain hose in some circumstances.
+A drainpipe filter is usually found behind the panel on the bottom in most front-load washers.
+There may also be a separate drain hose in some cases.
 The owner’s manual should be used to figure out how to open the panel.
-A screwdriver will be necessary in some cases.
+A screwdriver will be necessary, so make sure you have one handy.
 The drainpipe filter is usually quite easy to access once the panel is opened.
 Cleaning the drainpipe filter regularly is necessary to prevent lint buildup and ensure that the washing machine functions properly.

 How to Drain Water From Automatic Washing Machine – FAQs